jinglebot/CarND-Capstone/README.md

 1. Building the Team
 2. Project Description
-3. Stages of Project Construction
+3. Project Construction
-4. Real World Testing
-5. Directions for Use
+4. Directions for Use

 -------------